Updated: Jan 6

 Why is it important to test for it?

 Some breeds, such as the British Bulldog, are very predisposed to hip dysplasia and well over 50% of dogs will have the disease.
 Other breeds, such as the German Shepherd, have a lower percentage of dogs affected but a higher proportion of these seem to develop very painful osteoarthritis.
 In any breed known to be predisposed to this disease, breeders should xray their breeding adults in order to decrease the risk that their puppies will be badly affected.
 We do not know exactly how hip dysplasia is inherited so it is best to avoid breeding from dogs showing significant hip dysplasia altogether.
 In breeds where the disease is very common, it may limit the genetic diversity of the gene pool too much if we stopped breeding from affected dogs altogether.
 In these breeds it is best practice to only breed from dogs who have better-than-average hips for their breed.
-These breeders should specifically seek out a testing methodology which provides their dogs with a ‘hip score’ so they can objectively compare their dogs against published breed averages.
+These breeders should specifically seek out a testing methodology that provides their dogs with a ‘hip score’ so they can objectively compare their dogs against published breed averages.
 By doing this, breeders can help to gradually improve hip genetics in their breed.

 How do I interpret the hip results from my puppy’s parents?